rsfellman/ST557_Project3/README.md

 Rachel Fellman & Sabrina Dahl

 # Description
 This repository is where Sabrina Dahl and Rachel Fellman will be working together on project 3 for ST 558.
-We will analyze diabetes data using 6 different model types and create 5 output files fo different levels of the `Educatoin` variable that will be linked below.
+We will analyze diabetes data using 6 different model types and create 5 output files fo different levels of the `Education` variable that will be linked below.

 # R Packages
 The following packages were used to in the creation of this project: